mariomazzaferro/blockchain-developer-bootcamp-final-project/README.md

 ## Public Ethereum Account

 "Please also include your public Ethereum account if you would like to receive your certification as an NFT:" Yes, please.
 Public Ethereum Account: 0x11111081d8428d4F3A82Ee3D64e8C6350eD4FcB5

+## Future Improvements

+In the future, by integrating Moralis to this project it will be possible to exclude the ramifications mapping and include a MintedPrompts(uint newId, string newCid, uint oldId) event that would be fired on every mint.
+With this change, it creates a Moralis backend that records and organizes the historical data of Crypto Prompts making it more accessible and rich.
+Moralis' back end will also allow purely off-chain functionalities (upvoting prompts, commenting prompts, etc).